IoC-Sunderland/PYTHON_TUTORIALS/Beginner/STRINGS/README.md

 s.lower() # 'upper'
 ```

-A nice article can be found [here](https://realpython.com/python-strings/) with more examples.
+A nice article can be found [here](https://realpython.com/python-strings/) with more examples of working with strings.